CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

-# Admin in a day
+# Putting Governance in its Place

-## M02-HOL-Application Lifecycle Management - Managed Environments and Pipeline
+## M02-HOL-Managed Environments – Sharing Limits and Pipelines”

 ## Table of Contents